beckpull/gastronome/README.md

 ## Contributing

+Ideas for future development:

+- A vegetarian view with automatic filtering (extendable to other diets as well)
+- Edit/delete comment functionality
+- Adding more than one photo to a post (Image model and attach to Recipe model)
+-
+-
+-
+-

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**!

 _If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".